-- -with-main-font="SomeFont.ttf" : specify the font to use for text in the Latin, Greek, Cyrillic alphabets (not used for the bidipoem test).
-This font needs to have good coverage - as well as the DejaVu and Free Sans/Serif fonts, Liberation fonts also work. - -with-chinese-font="SomeFont.ttf" : my Chinese text is all in Simplified Chinese, so a Traditional font is probably not a good idea.
-N.B.
-I take special action if you specify UKai or UMing : these both provide ttc files (TrueType Collection) containing multiple variants.
-All of my chinese text is simplified, so for these I force the CN version to ensure that one of the Taiwanese variants is not used. - -with-japanese-font="SomeFont.ttf" : use this for Japanese text - I assume that my examples may include both Kana and Kanji, so most Chinese fonts are unlikely to include all the required codepoints, quite apart from whether or not they look "strange" to someone who reads Japanese. - -with-korean-font="SomeFont.ttf" : Modern Korean hardlyever uses Unified Han ideograms, so a separate Korean font is often required to show Korean text.
-A full texlive install does not include a Korean OTF/TTF font. - -with-poem-font="SomeFont.ttf": Use this font for bidipoem which contains English and Persian text.
-Experiments with inadequate fonts indicate that one or other language may be omitted, and some fonts show the English text with empty boxes where the Persian should be, or vice versa. - -prefer-japanese or -prefer-chinese : This can be used for bibxelatex, to determine which language is treated as the main one, the other will be used as the fallback.
-Everything in the preferred language should look reasonable to a reader, anything in the other language might appear in a mixture of Chinese and Japanese style.
+- --with-main-font=SomeFont.ttf : specify the font to use for text in the latin, monotonic greek, and cyrillic alphabets.
+This font is not used for bidipoem, but for the other uses it needs to have good coverage - as well as the DejaVu and Free Sans/Serif fonts, Liberation fonts also work. - --with-chinese-font="SomeFont.ttf" : my Chinese text is all in Simplified Chinese, so a Traditional font is probably not a good idea.
+All of my chinese text is simplified. - --with-japanese-font="SomeFont.ttf" : use this for Japanese text I assume that my examples may include both Kana and Kanji, so most Chinese fonts are unlikely to include all the required codepoints, quite apart from whether or not they look "strange" to someone who reads Japanese. - --with-korean-font="SomeFont.ttf" : Modern Korean hardly-ever uses Unified Han ideograms, so a separate Korean font is often required to show Korean text. - --with-poem-font="SomeFont.ttf": Use this font for bidipoem which contains English and Persian text.
+Experiments with inadequate fonts indicate that one or other language may be omitted, and some fonts show the English text with empty boxes where the Persian should be, or vice versa. - --prefer=japanese or --prefer=chinese : This can be used for bibxelatex, to determine which language is treated as the main one (the default is --prefer=japanese), the other will be used as the fallback.
+Everything using Han or Kanji glyphs in the preferred language should look reasonable to a reader, anything in the other language might appear in a mixture of Chinese and Japanese style.
 However, if a pan-CJK font was selected, everything in Kanji will probably look Chinese.